Rio Celeste Waterfalls: Complete Guide to Rio Celeste, Costa Rica

 The park is named after the dormant Tenorio Volcano, and makes up a part of the Arenal Tempisque Conservation Area.

-The Tenorio National Park Costa Rica was formed in 1995.
+The Tenorio National Park Costa Rica was formed in 1995 and is often experienced by day trip as one of the best La Fortuna activities.

 About Rio Celeste